 To get started with LogicMonitor’s Distributed Tracing, you’ll first need to instrument at least one application to forward application trace data as spans (operations) to a LogicMonitor OpenTelemetry Collector.
 Once LogicMonitor is receiving your application’s trace data, you will be able to view and investigate the metrics and operations using the Traces page.

 There are two steps necessary to send application traces to LogicMonitor:

 1. Deploy the LogicMonitor OpenTelemetry Collector on an application host to forward the application’s trace data to LogicMonitor.
 You can add an OpenTelemetry Collector through Exchange > OpenTelemetry Collectors > Add.
 See Installing an OpenTelemetry Collector.

 2. Instrument your applications to emit OpenTelemetry-compliant traces.
 You can do this using OpenTelemetry client libraries for automatic instrumentation (recommended), or using the OpenTelemetry API and SDK for manual instrumentation.
 The following table provides language specific guidelines for application instrumentation:

-Once you’ve installed at least one of LogicMonitor’s Collectors in your environment and instrumented applications to emit and forward traces, you will be able to see and interact with these traces and the operations that make them up within LogicMonitor.
+After you install at least one of LogicMonitor’s Collectors in your environment and instrument applications to emit and forward traces, you can see and interact with these traces and the operations that make them up within LogicMonitor.

 1. Operations will be mapped to existing resources or new resources will be automatically created if they do not already exist.
 You will see trace metrics start to display at the resource-level.
 For the best results, we recommend that you monitor the underlying infrastructure for your applications through the proper modules (LM Cloud, LM Container, and traditional compute based infrastructure).
 See Viewing Traces for a Resource.